awsdocs/amazon-sqs-developer-guide/doc_source/sqs-key-management.md

 # Key management<a name="sqs-key-management"></a>

-Amazon SQS integrates with the AWS Key Management Service to manage [customer master keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) \(CMKs\) for server\-side encryption \(SSE\)\.
+Amazon SQS integrates with the AWS Key Management Service \(KMS\) to manage [KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) for server\-side encryption \(SSE\)\.
 See [Encryption at rest](sqs-server-side-encryption.md) for SSE information and key management definitions\.
-Amazon SQS uses CMKs to validate and secure the data keys that encrypt and decrypt the messages\.
-The following sections provide information about working with CMKs and data keys in the Amazon SQS service\.
+Amazon SQS uses KMS keys to validate and secure the data keys that encrypt and decrypt the messages\.
+The following sections provide information about working with KMS keys and data keys in the Amazon SQS service\.

 **Topics**
 + [Configuring AWS KMS permissions](#sqs-what-permissions-for-sse)